 As discovery occurs through basic and translational research, our faculty at Johns Hopkins incorporate evidence based knowledge into practice.
 Many faculty members in the Department of Dermatology are actively engaged in clinical, translational and basic research as principal investigators.
 Their work is supported by the National Institutes of Health, private foundations and corporate industry.
-As new studies are published by our faculty members, we provide updates on our Research News page.

 Basic Science and Clinical/Translational Research

 The research at Johns Hopkins Dermatology reaches many subspecialty areas, and includes collaborations with other departments at Johns Hopkins and elsewhere.
 Conducting both basic science research, and clinical and translational research, our experts are exploring new ways to diagnose disease, design therapies and deliver treatment.
 Areas of clinical research currently include:

 Please refer to our Current Studies page to learn more about active clinical trials and opportunities to enroll as a participant.
 We encourage interested patients to contact us to take part in cutting-edge clinical research.

 Our experts dedicate time and effort to writing scientific articles to contribute to the field of knowledge advancing Dermatology.

 Besides supporting faculty research, the Department of Dermatology considers research as a core component of education for our trainees and encourages residents in Dermatology to co-lead studies and publish papers on innovative topics in the field.

 One-year research fellowships are also available through the Department of Dermatology.
 Please refer to our Research Training Opportunities for information about requirements and how to apply.